victorcatalin/shortsmaker/README.md

 ### Using Docker

 > [!IMPORTANT]
-> To avoid memory issues, I've limited the number of concurrent Chrome tabs (for rendering) to 2 for both images.
+> To avoid memory issues, I've limited the number of concurrent Chrome tabs (for rendering) to 1 for both images.
 Feel free to increase this number if you have enough RAM and experiment the right value for your machine/VPS.

 #### CPU image

 To increase performance, I've set the Whisper model to `base.en`.
+With 2 vCPUs it takes ~7 seconds for Kokoro to generate 10 seconds of audio, and ~2 seconds for Whisper to generate the captions.

 ```bash
 docker run -it --rm --name short-video-maker -p 3123:3123 \